lookit/lookit-docs/docs/source/researchers-day-to-day-study-operation.rst

 Announcement emails
 ~~~~~~~~~~~~~~~~~~~~

-Announcement emails are sent out to families with eligible children to let them know about new studies on Lookit:
+Announcement emails are sent out to families with eligible children to let them know about new studies on CHS:

 - Emails are only sent about studies that are **discoverable** and **active**.
 - Emails are only sent to families whose email preference specifies that they want to hear about new studies.